INFLUENTIAL MOVIES THAT YOU MUST WATCH

 The Danish Girl (2015)

-This film is a based on a true story of Lili Ilse Elvenes, a Danish transgender woman who was the first identifiable recipient of sex reassignment surgery.
+This film is based on a true story of Lili Ilse Elvenes, a Danish transgender woman who was the first identifiable recipient of sex reassignment surgery.

 The story begins with Einar Wegener and his wife, who were both very respected artists.
 As the movie unwinds, you begin to see how Lili reaches the surface or Einar’s personality, and how she was always evident throughout his life.
 The struggles she faced throughout the film really brings light to the reality of thousands of transgender people around the world.